 Plus, if you are interested in hiking Wisconsin’s Ice Age National Scenic Trail, a visit to this park will help you cross a few miles off your journey.

 Anything Else I Should Know?

 Photo by @hclikos

 An 18-table shelter area is available for reservations and boasts a nearby playground, firepit and electrical outlets.
-Note: As of late August, shelter reservations for 2020 are no longer being accepted.

 Additionally, a group campsite is reservable for chaperoned youth groups only.

 Make sure to check out St. Mary of the Oaks, a stone chapel on a hilltop east of the main parking lot It was built in 1857 by John Endres as part of the fulfillment of a religious vow he made.
 You can read more about it via a historical marker in the park.